NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-Source-Mapping.md

     * verifying the source each package was restored from by checking the [metadata files in the global packages folder or reviewing the restore logs](https://devblogs.microsoft.com/nuget/performance-and-polish-with-nuget-5-9/).

 For an idea of how your source mappings may look like, refer to our [samples repo](https://github.com/NuGet/Samples/tree/main/PackageSourceMappingExample).

+### Disclaimer (TODO)

+* Add a big disclaimer that this is a feature actively in development.
+* Add a disclaimer that only restore is support.
+* There's no means of pinning through Visual Studio or at installation time, the configurations have to be managed manually.